rrk0015/Hey-Day/README.md

 If you see another Auburn affiliate, stop and say Hey with a smile.

-Or forward this script to someone you are unable to meet in person.
+Or forward this script to someone you are unable to meet in person, and let the script do the talking!

 #Hey Day script